 Barley Snyder has invested in our goal of diversity and inclusion in many ways:

-There are currently 26 female attorneys on our professional staff, seven of whom are partners.
+There are currently 27 female attorneys on our professional staff, eight of whom are partners.
 We currently employ five minority attorneys, and many of our attorneys are fluent in foreign languages such as Spanish, French and Italian.
 The firm has been able to use those skills to review and translate employment policies, and has conducted various types of employment training on behalf of employer clients geared specifically to Hispanic employees.

 Barley Snyder also promotes work/life balance through its Family Leave Policy, which allows both mothers and fathers to take up to six months of leave for the birth or adoption of a child and to work a part-time arrangement in the first year following the birth or adoption of a child.
 In addition, we have facilitated regular part-time arrangements with our attorneys, paralegals and staff who require a more flexible work schedule due to child rearing responsibilities.